 Our grads can work anywhere in the world.
 See Graduating and Jobs to learn more about career options.

-The two-year course of studies combines lectures, labs and practical experience in an onsite clinical facility and at local health agencies.
-The curriculum equips graduates to recognize patient problems, assess individual needs, design treatment plans, construct prostheses and orthoses, select appropriate materials and deal with the emotional difficulties of patients.
+The two-year course of studies combines lectures, labs and practical experience.
+The curriculum equips graduates to perform thorough assessments and recognize patient challenges, assess individual needs and set patient goals, design customized treatment plans, fabricate individualized prostheses and orthoses, select appropriate materials, and provide patient-focused care.

-The Western Canadian provinces BC, Alberta, Saskatchewan, and Manitoba jointly fund the Prosthetics and Orthotics program.
+The Western Canadian provinces BC, Alberta, Saskatchewan, and Manitoba jointly fund the Prosthetics & Orthotics program.
 BCIT accepts applications every second year on a pro-rated basis from each of the 4 provinces.

 During their time at BCIT students participate in many exciting clinical settings, such as:

 - GF Strong Outpatient Prosthetics Clinic

 - Holy Family Hospital Prosthetics Inpatient Clinic